-Darjeeling weeping cypress
+Darjeeling weeping cypress (Bhutan Cypress)

 The Darjeeling weeping cypress is a medium to large evergreen conifer native to Northeast India, Bhutan, China, and Nepal.
 The leaves form in dense hanging sprays (scale-like), 5 mm long with a rich dark bluish green colour.
 The Darjeeling, Kashmir or Himalayan Weeping Cypresses are very similar.